bcbrown/bookreviews/2017/README.md

 The book starts by taking a series of intuitive observations of the surrounding natural world, and developing them into highly original insights.
 It then proposes a definition of mind, and provides a perspective of nature that satisfies that definition.
-It provides both a theory of mind, and a theory of evolution, that consists of loops across two different levels of abstraction.
+It provides both an expansive theory of mind, and a theory of evolution, that consists of loops across two different levels of abstraction.

 His training was in biology, linguistics and anthropology, but his studies